-Welcome to the Moldaner's Camera and Imaging website!
+Welcome to the Moldaner's Digital Imaging and Archiving website!
 We're glad you're here.
-Please take the time to check out our many products and services.
-We hope you find our site informative.
-We are the only true photo specialty retail camera store left in New Orleans.
 Please help support local businesses.
-Although we don't carry the inventory we did pre-Katrina, we can order whatever you may need.
-Check out our special services, like our archival scanning and digital wide-format printing services.
+Although we no longer sell digital cameras like we did pre-Katrina, we do still have film and batteries for film cameras.
+Also, check out our special services, like our archival scanning and digital wide-format printing services.

 In recent years, we have begun specializing in the printing of numerous photographic art exhibits.
 We will soon be adding a gallery section of some of our projects, to give you a better idea of just what we have to offer in digital printing services.

 Starting in 2019, we've become the preferred printer for Where Y'Art's art consulting division, doing archival print, fine art print and canvas prints for most of the new Ochsner clinics and Hospitals in the state.

 In 2019, we also printed the artwork for the new Residence Inn on St. Charles Ave, which featured over 200 13 ft long pieces on adhesive fabric.

 In 2016, we printed all the artwork for the brand new VA Medical Center complex in New Orleans.
 This included over 1700 images, of which over 100 were canvas pieces.
 We also printed the artwork for a Homewood Suites in the CBD, as well as the restoration of the Jung Hotel.